 Mom Hack #2: Amazon Prime Your Life!

 I know, duh.
-Obviously, you probably already have a prime membership but hang on a sec.
+Obviously, you probably already have an Amazon Prime Membership but hang on a sec.
 Are you using this to its full potential?

 Three words: Subscribe And Save.
-When the boys were babies we’d have diapers, wipes, formula, but creams auto delivered.
-I also found it to be ALMOST the same price as lugging my tired overworked underpaid self to the store to pick up diapers so it was worth it to save me the time and energy.
+When the boys were babies we’d have diapers, wipes, formula, and butt creams auto delivered every month (so i didn’t even have to THINK about it).
+I also found it to be ALMOST the same price as lugging my tired overworked underpaid underslept self to the store to pick up diapers so it was worth it to save me the time and energy.

 Automate your life so you can live your life.